Rubbish/recycling collectors collect household, industrial or commercial rubbish for disposal or recycling.

 Source: careers.govt.nz research and Northland Waste, 2020.

-Rubbish/recycling collectors usually earn between minimum wage and $23 an hour, depending on where they work.
+Rubbish/recycling collectors usually earn between minimum wage and a little more, depending on where they work.

 Owner-drivers earn more, but they have to pay for costs such as vehicle maintenance.

 Sources: careers.govt.nz research, 2020; and Northland Waste, 2020.